Augmentative and Alternative Communication (AAC) Services at UWAC

 - Speech generating devices with communication software and spoken voice, such as a tablet with a communication app

-The UW Autism Center offers AAC services in the areas of assessment, training and short-term treatment for children and young adults with Autism Spectrum Disorder.
+The UW Autism Center offers AAC services in the areas of assessment, training and short-term treatment for autistic children and young adults.

 An AAC assessment typically takes place during a 2-hour appointment.
 The goal of an AAC assessment is to determine what AAC supports are the most appropriate for an individual’s communication needs.
 Families seeking guidance to modify or replace an AAC system already in use by an individual would also benefit from an AAC assessment appointment.

 AAC training sessions typically take place during a 1-hour appointment.
 The goal of a training session is to assist individuals and families with setting up an existing AAC system and providing support strategies to teach the use of the system by the AAC user.

 Training sessions may include other professionals supporting the individual in other settings – such as a behavior specialist, teacher, or speech therapist – upon the family’s request.

 The UW Autism Center also offers short-term therapy that focuses on family-centered education and training to assist in the integration of AAC into the daily communication routines of an AAC user.
 Short-term intervention sessions include demonstration of strategies to support language and communication growth that can be carried over in an individual’s natural home activities and routines.
 Short-term intervention sessions may also involve other professionals supporting an individual long-term – such as a behavior specialist, teacher, or speech therapist – upon a family’s request.